leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 matches_df = pd.DataFrame()
 ```

 Loop over the cached matches and insert the Score and Game database entries properly.
-Don't forget to properly linked
+Don't forget to properly link
-the entries, that's why we used Postgres DB in the first place!.
+the entries, that's why we used Postgres DB in the first place!

 ```
 # The processing of matches happens when all other extracting has been done